 WalkMe Confirms No Material Exposure to Silicon Valley Bank Shutdown

-/EIN News/ -- SAN FRANCISCO, March 12, 2023 (GLOBE NEWSWIRE) -- WalkMe Ltd. (NASDAQ: WKME), a leading provider of digital adoption solutions, today released the following statement in response to the shutdown of Silicon Valley Bank:
+SAN FRANCISCO, March 12, 2023 (GLOBE NEWSWIRE) -- WalkMe Ltd. WKME, a leading provider of digital adoption solutions, today released the following statement in response to the shutdown of Silicon Valley Bank:

 As of December 31, 2022, WalkMe had approximately $304.9 million in cash, cash equivalents, bank deposits and marketable securities.
 Today, a small portion of the Company's cash and bank deposits, approximately $17 million, is held with Silicon Valley Bank of Santa Clara, California ("SVB").
 WalkMe also had a $50 million revolving credit facility with SVB, but that facility was unutilized.
 SVB is not a customer of WalkMe.